Not-A-Builder/SMP-Methodology/Workflow.md

 #### 2. Do analysis with minimum 4 separate methodologies for time series data analysis

+You can find adequate relevant data on the types of Time Series Analysis and Forecasting at the link: http://www.statgraphics.com/time-series-analysis-and-forecasting

     a.
 Analyse and document their nature

     b.
 Results need to be plotted in form of comparative analysis